- 13+ Maths

 When I'm not doing any of these things you can usually find me rock climbing up a cliff face!

-Ashley, IB Maths: Goes through and explains things extremely clearly; great examples which can be done to reinforce the understanding.
-Helped me understand some concepts which I couldn't understand in class!
+'Greg goes through and explains things extremely clearly; great examples which can be done to reinforce the understanding.
+He helped me understand some concepts which I couldn't understand in class!'
+June 2016